3 Tips for Finalizing Your Spouse’s Finances

 Confirming who has authority over the estate should be a top priority following the death of a family member.

-You should also consult with your attorney, tax advisor, and Financial Advisor to discuss the documents, deadlines, and procedures necessary to finalize your spouse’s financial matters.
-Depending on the complexity of your spouse’s financial affairs, you may want to engage them to help you through the coming months (or years).
+You should also consult with your attorney, tax advisor, and financial advisor to discuss the documents, deadlines, and procedures necessary to finalize your spouse’s financial matters.
+Depending on the complexity of his or her financial affairs, you may want to engage these professionals to help you through the coming months (or years).
+The tips below highlight only a few of the key action steps that may be necessary in settling the estate.

 Gather important documents

 - Order 10 to 20 death certificates.
-The funeral home can help you obtain the copies you’ll need to file for insurance and benefits claims, transferring assets, and closing bank and credit card accounts.
+The funeral home can help obtain the copies needed to file for insurance and benefits claims, transferring assets, and closing bank, credit card, and other accounts.

 - Locate your spouse’s will, if there is one.
-The will names a personal representative, or executor, which can be an individual (such as family member or friend) or and institution (a bank, for example).
-The personal representative is responsible for either filing the will in probate court or having an attorney do it, if the state requires.
+The will names an executor, or personal representative, which can be an individual (such as family member or friend) or an institution (a bank, for example).
+The executor is responsible for either filing the will with the probate court or having an attorney do it, depending on state law.
+Check for any additional estate planning documents, such as trusts.
+The executor (and trustee if trusts have been executed) will want to review the documents with the estate planning attorney, who will guide them during the settlement process.

 - Apply for a taxpayer ID number.
-To avoid a potential IRS fine, the personal representative should apply for a taxpayer ID number for the estate using IRS Form SS–4.
-The number should be used on tax returns, bank and brokerage statements, and other documents filed concerning the estate.
+The executor should apply for a taxpayer ID number for the estate using IRS Form SS-4.
+It should be used on tax returns, bank and brokerage accounts, and other documents filed concerning the estate.

-- Deal with any retirement benefits and insurance policies.
-Contact your spouse’s current or former employers for information on life insurance policies, health insurance coverage, union death benefits, and pension plan and retirement plan benefits.
+- Contact your spouse’s current or former employers for information on life insurance policies, health insurance coverage, union death benefits, and pension plan and retirement plan benefits.

 Prioritize accounts requiring immediate attention

-McKown suggests taking direct action or working with the executor of the estate to help ensure the proper handling of brokerage and other financial accounts.
-Additionally, it is important to monitor the deceased’s deposit and credit card accounts — in particular, look for automatic charges that you will need to stop.
-The executor can guide you in determining which financial obligations take priority.
+Taking direct action or working with the executor of the estate and your attorney can help ensure the proper handling of brokerage and other financial accounts.
+Additionally, it is important to monitor the deceased’s deposit and credit card accounts—in particular, look for automatic charges that you will need to stop.
+The executor and attorney can guide you in determining which financial obligations take priority.

 Remember, you are not alone throughout this process.
-Working with knowledgeable advisors and trusted individuals can help you navigate this difficult time to ensure your loved one’s finances are protected for the future.
+Working with knowledgeable advisors and trusted individuals can help you navigate this difficult and stressful time.

 - Reach out to trusted individuals and professionals to help you finalize your spouse’s financial matters.